 3.The stl folder: contains the STL file of each middle level entry belonging to the same top level entry in the model tree.
 Particularly, for each .voi file the corresponding STL file is saved.

-Please note that a suffix, e.g. _f1 is appended to the name: it corresponds to the Model frame definition in the Properties section in the model builder interface.
-This indicates that in the VOI adding procedure the Model frame field was set to 1.
-The static models (1 frame model) will always have Model frame set to 1.
+Please note that a suffix, e.g. _f1 is appended to the name: it corresponds to the Place VOI in model's time line definition in the model builder interface.
+This indicates that the Place VOI in model's time line fields From and To was set to 1.
+The static models (1 frame model) will always have this setting set to 1.
 The STL files are used for 3D simplified preview of the model.

 Such definitions are stored separately for each entry level in .xml files.
 The number of .xml files equals the number of middle and low level entries belonging to that specific top level branch.